 2 Cor 6:14-18 talks about not being yoked to unbelievers.
 By being a part owner of a business that is actively working to undermine God, we are not being consistent with our faith values and are partnering with evil.

-Though no one (or company) is perfect, our goal should be to avoid blatant sin and focus on using what economic influence we have to be a positive influence for the Lord.
+Though no company is perfect, our goal should be to avoid blatant sin and focus on using what economic influence we have to be a positive influence for the Lord.
 If enough Christians did this, the market would change in a positive way.

 Con: We are called to be in the world, but not of it (1 John 2:15-17 and John 17:14-16).
 Since we live in a fallen world, if we are looking for a company that does everything 100% in accordance with what we believe, we would never invest money as those companies do not exist.

-Companies are just like people, in that perfection does not exist on this side of heaven.
+Companies are just like people, in that perfection does not exist on this side of heaven (besides Jesus).
 If you were to avoid all sin, we would need to “go out of the world” as Paul wrote in 1 Corinthians 5:9-11.
 In God’s eyes there is no gradation to sin, it is either sin or it isn’t.

 Both sides agree that we live in a fallen world, but have different views on how to live in light of that reality.